MatthewKing98/comp-org-1-assignment-2/README.md

 		IF currentChar is not(0-9,A-F,a-f) THEN
 			RETURN that string is invalid
 	return that string is valid, and the number of digits

+Convert-To-Decimal: Passed start of string and number of elements
+	FOR each character Call Convert-Character
+	Multiply Convert-Character by exponent //exponent found with method similar to assignment 1 Add to Cumulative sum
+	return cumulative sum

+Convert-Character: Pass character is converted to relevant integer

 Thoughts:
 ---------